 Find more things to do in this post on our top 8 things to do in Kobe.

-An hours travel from Kyoto could have you in the historic castle town of Hikone.
+An hour’s travel from Kyoto could have you in the historic castle town of Hikone.
 This town is home to one of 4 original castles in Japan listed as National Treasures.
 The town sits on the shores of Lake Biwa and on a clear day there are great views from the top floor of the castle out over the town and lake beyond.

 The deer that mill around in the park, outside the temples and even around the shops are adorable.
 Despite the signs advising that they can be prone to bad behaviour I haven’t seen anyone have any problems unless they fed them and even then it was being followed and pestered for more attention, nothing more intimidating.

-An hour and 2o minutes headed west from Kyoto will have you at Okayama station.
-This city is home to another of the top three gardens in Japan known as Koraku-en,.
+An hour and 20 minutes headed west from Kyoto will have you at Okayama station.
+This city is home to another of the top three gardens in Japan known as Koraku-en.
 It’s a huge garden and absolutely stunning during sakura when it’s a very popular spot for sedate family hanami parties but it’s equally beautiful at other times of the year.

 After exploring the castle and gardens an interesting option while in this part of the country would be to head to the rural Kibi Plains and hire a bicycle to explore the paths between the rice paddies, temples, shrines and historic burial mounds along the way.
 Catch the train (30 minutes) to either Soja or Bizen Ichinomiya to hire a cycle, it’s mostly on dedicated cycle paths and the cycle can be returned at the opposite station.